 In Focus: Leech Lake Art League’s 56th Annual Event Shows and Sells Pieces

-For 56 years the Leech Lake Art League has honored and showcased local artists at their annual show and sale event.
-Pieces made of wood, metals and everything in between can not only be viewed, but purchased as well.
+For 56 years, the Leech Lake Art League has honored and showcased local artists at their annual show and sale event.
+Pieces made of wood, metals, and everything in between can be viewed and purchased as well.

-Even though the art show is for the weekend and free for the public, member of the art league hope to inspire more artists to join.
+The art show is for the weekend and free for the public, and members of the art league hope to inspire more artists to join.

 The show and sell will take place Saturday and Sunday from 9 a.m. to 5 p.m. at the Chase on the Lake Resort Hotel Ballroom.